 Thornton College embraces a whole school ethos that emphasises mental health and wellbeing with all pupils treating each other with understanding and respect in a supportive and nurturing environment.
+As part of our Emotional Wellbeing programme for all students, we have a wellbeing service working alongside our pastoral team, offering a confidential 1-1 service which consists of a series of around 6 sessions.
+Thornton College also fosters a caring ethos in line with our Roman Catholic Faith where everyone understands the importance of a positive approach to all behaviour in a nurturing environment.
+This includes: mutual trust and respect between all adults and children, Personal, Social, Health Education (PSHE) curriculum in class , regular review of the school's Behaviour Policy, teacher led discussions regarding emotions, worries, feelings, class teachers adapting approaches within class to support a child's needs, peer support and extra communication with Parents/ Carers through times of increased need for the child

-As part of our Emotional Wellbeing programme for all students, we have a wellbeing service working alongside our pastoral team, offering a confidential 1-1 service.
-Concerns from staff about a student's emotional wellbeing are communicated to the relevant Head of Year and / or DSL who will talk with parents and students about the support that is available..
-The Assistant Head in charge of Safeguarding (and DSL) oversees all SEMH needs and liaises with the SENCO and has clear processes to support students.
+Concerns from staff about a student's emotional wellbeing are communicated to the relevant Head of Year and / or DSL who will talk with parents and students about the support that is available.
+The Deputy Head in charge of Safeguarding (and DSL) oversees all SEMH needs and liaises with the SENCO and has clear processes to support students.